Unlocking Tenant Data for Better GRESB Scores

 Common reasons why it can be difficult to obtain utilities data from tenants

-The commercial real estate landscape, with its diverse lease structures like percentage, net, and gross leases, presents a minefield of complex and often extraordinarily taxing demands when it comes to ESG reporting and sustainable development.
+The commercial real estate landscape, with its diverse lease structures like percentage, net, and gross leases, presents a minefield of complex and often extraordinarily taxing demands when it comes to ESG (Environmental, Social, and Governance) reporting and sustainable development.
 But with investors increasingly scrutinising ESG data quality, and regulations tightening, a lack of substantiable energy and carbon data from tenants can create a major blind spot for GRESB reporting.

 Some of the most frequently encountered challenges include:

-• Data Security and Control Concerns: Tenants may be hesitant to share data due to concerns about data security, potential misuse of insights (like rent increases), or tracking of their business activities.
+- Data security and control concerns: Tenants may be hesitant to share data due to concerns about data security, potential misuse of insights (like rent increases), or tracking of their business activities.

-• Administrative Burden: For both landlords and tenants, the manual processes of collecting, sharing, and managing utility bills can be time-consuming and prone to human errors.
+- Administrative burden: For both landlords and tenants, the manual processes of collecting, sharing, and managing utility bills can be time-consuming and prone to human errors.
 This added ‘bureaucracy’ can further discourage participation.

-• Complex Lease Agreements: Existing leases (in particular long term 10+ year leases) may not include provisions for mandatory data sharing, making it difficult for landlords to access this information without renegotiating or obtaining explicit consent.
+- Complex lease agreements: Existing leases (in particular long term 10+ year leases) may not include provisions for mandatory data sharing, making it difficult for landlords to access this information without renegotiating or obtaining explicit consent.
 Even obtaining Letters of Authorisation (LOAs) can be a tenant-dependent and administratively painful process.

-• Lack of Standardisation: Different utility providers use varying data formats, making it harder to consolidate and analyse information even when it is obtained.
+- Lack of standardisation: Different utility providers use varying data formats, making it harder to consolidate and analyse information even when it is obtained.

 While the obstacles are real, they are not insurmountable